rhiever/reddit-analysis/README.md

 the commonly-used words from the subreddit / redditor you specified in the frequencies they were used.

-To make a word cloud out of the words, copy all of the words into http://www.wordle.net/compose and click the Go button.
+To make a MUW cloud out of the words, copy all of the words into http://www.wordle.net/compose and click the Go button.
 Ta-da, you're done!